 Shipments to Canada or other international destinations often have to go through customs.
 We do not have control over how long the customs clearance process takes, but we mark international shipments as “Educational Material” in the hopes that it will be processed quickly.

 The length of time a USPS Priority Mail shipment takes in transit varies by country.
 Transit for Canadian orders is typically 3 or 4 days besides the customs time.

 Do you offer discounts on international orders to compensate for the expensive shipping costs?

-NEW: As a courtesy, we now cover $20 USD of the shipping costs on international orders of $100 USD or more.* For example, if a medium-sized box costs $40.15 USD to Canada, you would pay $20.15 USD.
+As a courtesy, we cover $20 USD of the shipping costs on international orders of $100 USD or more.* For example, if a medium-sized box were to cost $40.15 USD to Canada, you would pay $20.15 USD.
 This $20 discount is included in the automated shipping calculations when you place your order.